mitradranirban/font-uniol/README.md

-# font-uniol
+# Uniol Unicode compliant Ol Chiki / Ol Cemet Font
-Uniol Unicode compliant Ol Chiki / Ol Cemet Font
+This font design is taken from OlCHiki code page of unicode.org